akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 48.20% | 43.30% |
 | Free Throw % | 73.80% | 72.63% |

 **Analysis:** Kentucky (X03) is a major favorite as a much higher seed than Troy (X14).
-Kentucky has a higher ELO rating (1726 vs 1623), indicating better season-long performance.
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
 Kentucky has a more efficient offense (116.5 vs 108.5).
 Although Troy has a better defensive efficiency (97.7 vs 106.3), other factors favor Kentucky.
 Kentucky has a significant advantage in 3-point shooting (37.38% vs 30.29%).
-Kentucky is the clear favorite with a 74.58% chance to win.
+Kentucky is the clear favorite with a 72.85% chance to win.

 ---

 ### X04 Purdue vs X13 High Point

-**Prediction:** Purdue has a 67.27% chance to win
+**Prediction:** Purdue has a 73.59% chance to win

-**ELO Ratings:** Purdue: 1735, High Point: 1702
+**ELO Ratings:** Purdue: 1657, High Point: 1615

-**Betting Odds:** Purdue -4.5, Moneyline: -206
+**Betting Odds:** Purdue -6.5, Moneyline: -279

 **Advanced Stats Comparison:**